mitre-attack/car/docs/coverage/index.md

 * \# ES: the number of ES detection rules that contain coverage for the technique/sub-technique.
 * \# Total: the total number of analytics between CAR/Sigma/ES that contain coverage for the technique-sub-technique.

 This table is sortable, so feel free to click on any column to sort by its values.
+You can also find this data as a CSV file [here](/coverage/analytic_coverage_03_22_2021.csv).

 <script type="text/javascript" src="/assets/sort-table.js"></script>